JOJ0/joj0.github.io/about.md

 permalink: /about/
 ---

-Hi!<br>
-My name is J0J0, I am a self taught musician, DJ, Open Source aficionado, Linux Sysadmin and recently started to build and hack electronic things.
+Hi, my name is J0J0, I am a self taught musician, DJ, Open Source aficionado, Linux Sysadmin and recently started to build and hack electronic things.
 Most of my knowledge of anything I got from the internet.
 Now it&#39;s time to give something back: This is my blog, I hope you find something useful here.

 ### More Information

-Find stuff about and from me on various other platforms:
+Find more stuff about and from me on various other platforms:

 [soundcloud.com/jojotodos](http://soundcloud.com/jojotodos), [youtube.com/user/jojotodos](http://youtube.com/user/jojotodos), [mixcloud.com/J0J0](http://mixcloud.com/J0J0)